We over talk it, over wear it, ignore it and glorify it.

 I crush on all-black and then renounce it for being dull.
 Who am I kidding?
 There is nothing dull about a good black dress if it is worn correctly.
-Speed watching who wore what the other night had me thinking an all-black dress very infrequently gets it wrong.
 It may be considered dull or unimaginative – that’s not really fair – we all know as much effort goes into choosing the right black dress as it does for a rainbow equivalent.

 These fabulous women, celebrating 2016 and shot by Annie Leibovitz pay brilliant homage not only to the black dress but also to their signature styles.
 Each outfit may be uniform in colour but there is no sameness about any two.

-The women are wearing the pieces, not the other way around, there is no doubt about that.
+The women are wearing the pieces and not the other way around.

-Choosing a black dress over a colourful option may seem easy, lame almost but it is most definitely not.
-A good black dress must work hard for the attention it deserves, whether it sparkles, covers-up, or accentuates.
+Choosing a black dress over a colourful option may seem easy, like taking the easy way out, but it is most definitely not.
+A good black dress must work hard for the attention it deserves, whether it sparkles, covers up, or accentuates.